 Each applicant under consideration will be required to submit to a psychological examination.

-Final candidates will undergo an extensive medical examination, which includes drug, AIDS, audio and vision testing.
+Final candidates will undergo an extensive medical examination

 The physical examination will be scheduled by the Department after an individual is notified an opening exists.
 An extensive physical examination is required by the City of Rockford to determine fitness to perform the duties of a police officer.
 The State of Illinois also requires a physical examination for entry into the Police Academy.
 The Pension System, an entity separate from the City of Rockford and the State Of Illinois, requires a physical examination for entry into the Pension System.